 By establishing rural enterprises, young women gain a vital source of income and create jobs for themselves and others.
 Their profits enable them to increase family spending on food, education and health.
 They gain confidence, self-esteem and status in their communities by being able to provide for themselves and their families and are important female role models.
 The businesswomen save regularly and use their savings to invest in business growth and further education, as well as giving them a safety net in the event of emergencies.
 They also use their income to support children in school; increasing the value of their philanthropy and the number of children assisted as their businesses grow.

 "We are really respected, we are really role models.
 Even the chief sees us as role models, because we are empowered and give back to the community.
-We are seen as hard workers as well…it's a strong group of young rural women.” - CAMA Entrepreneur, Zambia
+We are seen as hard workers as well…it's a strong group of young rural women.” - CAMFED Association Entrepreneur, Zambia

 A scalable approach to enterprise development

-The CAMA network - which now numbers 120,000 educated African women who are committed to helping others - is the driver behind the scale and reach of Camfed's youth enterprise initiatives.
-CAMA business experts, based in rural communities across Africa, lead the training and mentoring of young women as they manage the transition from school to entrepreneurship.
+The CAMFED Association of educated African women who are committed to helping others is the driver behind the scale and reach of CAMFED's youth enterprise initiatives.
+Association business experts, based in rural communities across Africa, lead the training and mentoring of young women as they manage the transition from school to entrepreneurship.
 Their leadership ensures cost-effective, high quality and relevant support for new entrepreneurs.

-Camfed and CAMA also support entrepreneurs to grow their businesses beyond the micro stage so that they create more jobs and prosperity in rural communities.
+CAMFED and the CAMFED Association also support entrepreneurs to grow their businesses beyond the micro stage so that they create more jobs and prosperity in rural communities.
 We connect entrepreneurs to a network of partners from the government, private and NGO sectors who can offer advice and support on key areas such as business registration, quality assurance and distribution opportunities.

 Experienced businesswomen offer internships and close mentoring support including advice on value addition and differentiation.
 Training in areas as diverse as sustainable agriculture, solar lighting and carpentry gives young women the skills and confidence to innovate.
 We help the women to access affordable financing for business growth.
 Such support is enabling female entrepreneurs to grow their businesses, improve their margins, access new national and international markets and to create good quality jobs for other young people in rural communities.

-The 'Shaping My Future' program was delivered by CAMA in Zambia between 2013-2017.
-3,922 young women who had been supported by Camfed at school participated in the program soon after they graduated from secondary school.
+The 'Shaping My Future' program was delivered by CAMFED Association members in Zambia between 2013 and 2017.
+3,922 young women who had been supported by CAMFED at school participated in the program soon after they graduated from secondary school.
 Participants received business and life skills training and were assisted to develop business plans.
 They received a seed grant and mentoring to help them launch and grow their businesses.
 The report details outcomes and learning from tracking the program over five years.